TandoorRecipes/recipes/docs/features/import_export.md

 Follow these steps to import your recipes

 1. Go to your Nextcloud Webinterface
-2. Open the `Recipes` folder where your recipes are stored
+2. Find the `Recipes` folder (usually located in the root directory of your account)
-3. Select the recipes you want to export or use the checkbox at the top of the list to select all of them
+3. Download that folder to get your `Recipes.zip` which includes the folder `Recipes` and in that a folder for each recipe
-4. Click on the three dot **Actions** and press Download
+4. Upload the `Recipes.zip` to Tandoor and import it

-You will get a `Recipes.zip` file.
-Simply upload the file and choose the Nextcloud Cookbook type.

 !!!
 WARNING "Folder Structure"
     Importing only works if the folder structure is correct.
 If you do not use the standard path or create the zip file in any other way make sure the structure is as follows `  Recipes.zip/
         └── Recipes/
             ├── Recipe1/
             │   ├── recipe.json
             │   └── full.jpg
             └── Recipe2/
                 ├── recipe.json
                 └── full.jpg
     `

 ## Mealie